Fairchild Channel F: Reception

-The Channel F had beaten the Atari VCS to the market, but once the VCS was released, sales of the Channel F fell, attributed to the types of games that were offered.
-Most of the Channel F titles were slow-paced educational and intellectual games, compared to the action-driven games that launched with the VCS.
-Even with the redesigned Channel F II in 1978, Fairchild was unable to meet the sales that the VCS and its games were generating.
+Atari 2600 engineer Joe Decuir attributed its success to Atari being a game company, while competitors like Fairchild were technology companies without entertainment experience.
+The Channel F had beaten the 2600 to the market, but once the 2600 was released, sales of the Channel F fell, attributed to the types of games that were offered.
+Most of the Channel F titles were slow-paced educational and intellectual games, compared to the action-driven games that launched with the 2600.
+Even with the redesigned Channel F II in 1978, Fairchild was unable to meet the sales that the 2600 and its games were generating.
 By the time Fairchild sold the technology to Zircon in 1979, around 350,000 total units had been sold.

+Video magazine reviewed the system in 1978.
+They initially struggled for an interference-free picture due to a difference in resistance ratings between different TV antenna.
+After some troubleshooting they say the system performed well.
+They were "favorably impressed by the detail and sharpness" of the graphics and decided the game selection had "something for everyone" and most were fun to play.
+In 1982, Video gave it another review following the reintroduction by Zircon, written by Bill Kunkel and Arnie Katz (under the pseudonym Frank Laney Jr.) for "Arcade Alley".
+They called the Channel F System II "remarkably durable and attractive" and the games "good solid designs with entertaining play-action."